Hash-Cracker/FeatherText/README.md

 # FeatherText
 This is my own custom text editor\
-It is still under construction.
+It is still under development.